-An annual Hendricks County tradition, the 2017 Mayberry in the Midwest Festival returns to Danville May 19-21, bringing wild characters, loads of laughter, music, food, and family fun to our own little slice of Mayberry here in Central Indiana.
+An annual Hendricks County tradition, the 5th Annual Mayberry in the Midwest Festival returns to Danville, Indiana, May 18-20, 2018, bringing wild characters, loads of laughter, music, food, and family fun to our own little slice of Mayberry here in Central Indiana.

 I'll give you a general overview of this year's Mayberry in the Midwest here, and then we'll delve more in-depth into the festival in future blog posts as the event nears.

 It wouldn't be a festival based on The Andy Griffith Show without the men and women who come from all over the country to portray characters from the show throughout Mayberry in the Midwest.
 Pictured above, courtesy of the Mayberry in the Midwest Facebook page, these outstanding tribute artists do uncanny impressions of Barney Fife, Aunt Bee, Ernest T., Gomer, Otis, Floyd and other favorite characters from the show.